rsherman1/rsherman1/README.md

 ### Hi there 👋

-I am a student in VCD program at Eastern Washington University.
+I am a student in the VCD program at Eastern Washington University.

 Links: